Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

 - F6: Create the inventory page
     - R1: User can view the inventory earned from completing tasks.
-    - R2: User can remove candy and place it on their pet (feed it), influencing their pet’s progress.
+    - R2: User can remove candy and place it on their pet (feed it).
     - R3: Inventory includes different sizes of candies and a rare candy.

 - F7: User can interact with their pet (feed candies)